 As wonderful as they are (and have been for well over 300 years), acoustic pianos have their flaws.
 They do not hold up well in harsh climates; they fall out of tune with fluctuations in temperature and humidity; and they don’t offer the musical tools (such as recording, silent practice or learning software integration) that modern musicians desire.
 Why are they still around?
 In addition to their physical beauty, traditional pianos offer an extremely unique and satisfying performance experience that continues to inspire musicians of all skill levels

 Digital pianos also have their share of problems.
 Only the very best models play and feel “real” enough to satisfy discerning teachers, players, etc. They don’t hold their value well. …and – thanks to confusing marketing terms like “portable grand” and “soundboard speaker system” – folks are easily fooled into buying inferior instruments.
 That said, digital pianos offer cutting-edge learning tools and modern features that not only make playing the piano more enjoyable – and more accessible – to more people, they also provide constant feedback that can help players learn better – and faster – than traditional acoustic instruments.

 For some, the “Holy Grail” piano would incorporate the performance experience of a traditional acoustic piano and the modern tools of a digital piano into a playing experience all its own.
-This, in short, is the perfect definition of a “Hybrid Piano.”Larry Bateman, 2018
+This, in short, is the perfect definition of a “Hybrid Piano.”James Harding, 2018

 Thankfully, this renders the age-old “Acoustic Piano vs. Digital Piano” controversy moot.
 With Hybrid Pianos, you have more than two choices.
 In fact, you have several!
 Here are some of the piano categories that fall under the “Hybrid Pianos” umbrella: